-It is important to note that the neonatal hip ultrasound examination itself is a post-screening examination and is outside the remit of NIPE.
+It is important to note that the neonatal hip ultrasound examination itself is a post- screening examination and is outside the direct remit of the NIPE Screening Programme.

 Public Heath England advice on private screening for different conditions and diseases.